 Profit from photographs

-Budding photographers can upload their digital photos to photo bank websites such as iStockphoto and earn royalties for each one sold.
+Keen photographers can upload their digital photos to photo bank websites such as iStockphoto and earn royalties for each one sold.

 You may need to advertise elsewhere to drum up demand though, and some sites have a minimum payout.
 However, if you have an interest in niche photography subjects, or take particularly beautiful shots, you could make good money.